ttsim-dev/ttsim/docs/geps/gep-02.md

 be possible to pass data directly in the form that GETTSIM requires it internally.
 In that case, only the relevant steps apply.

-- GETTSIM will first make a check that all identifiers pointing to other individuals (e.g., `kindergeldempf_id`) are valid.
+- GETTSIM may make a check that all identifiers pointing to other individuals (e.g., `kindergeld__p_id_empfänger`) are valid.

-- GETTSIM will then create internal identifiers for individuals, households, and tax units.
-GETTSIM will also generate appropriate columns with identifiers pointing to other individuals.
-Columns with the original values are stored.

-  All internal identifiers are integers starting at 0 and counting in increments of 1.
-  For individuals, they are sorted, implying they can be used to index into the arrays.
-  It also means that identifiers pointing to other individuals can be used directly for indexing.
+- GETTSIM may make a check that there is no variation within a group of individuals if the column name indicates that there must not be (e.g., all members sharing the same `hh_id` must have the same `anzahl_personen_hh` in case the variable is provided as an input column).

-  Because groups of individuals are not necessarily nested (e.g., joint taxation during separation phase but living in different households), they cannot be sorted in general.
+- Because groups of individuals are not necessarily nested (e.g., joint taxation during separation phase but living in different households), they cannot be sorted in general.
 In case users know their data allows sorting on all groups (i.e., all groups have a nesting structure), they will be able to provide a `data_is_sorted` flag, which